-The Coles Ethical Sourcing - Forced / Bonded Labour Remediation Requirements document (available on the Coles Group website) outlines Coles' expectations on remediation if practices inconsistent with these standards are identified.
+This policy should be read with the Coles Ethical Sourcing - Forced / Bonded Labour Remediation Requirements document (available on the Coles Group website), which outline Coles' requirements on responsible recruitment and remediation.

-4.4.
-Child Labour
+4.4 Child Labour

-- 4.4.1.
-Suppliers must not use child labour.
-Child labour is defined as work that deprives children of their childhood, the opportunity to attend school and fulfil their potential and that is harmful to their physical and mental development. - 4.4.2.
-Suppliers must be able to verify the age of all employees to ensure no child labour is used.
-Coles refers to the International Labour Organization's Minimum Age Convention, 1973 (No. 138 definition and guidance on child labour) in the absence of strong legislative child labour protections.

-4.4.3.
-In the event that child labour is identified, suppliers shall prioritise the welfare of the child, and ensure that a remediation plan placing the child's welfare as paramount will be put in place with plans to prevent re-occurrence.
+- 4.4.1 Coles is committed to respecting the human rights of all workers in our supply chain, including vulnerable groups such as children. - 4.4.2 Suppliers must not use child labour.
+Child labour is defined as work that deprives children of their childhood, the opportunity to attend school and fulfil their potential and that is harmful to their physical and mental development. - 4.4.3 Suppliers must be able to verify the age of all employees to ensure no child labour is used.
+Coles refers to the International Labour Organization's Minimum Age Convention, 1973 (No. 138 definition and guidance on child labour) in the absence of strong legislative child labour protections. - 4.4.4 In the event child labour is identified, suppliers shall prioritise the welfare of the child, and ensure that a remediation plan placing the child's welfare as paramount is put in place with plans to prevent re-occurrence.